Rybrevant

 How is Rybrevant administered?

-Rybrevant will be given to you by your healthcare provider as an intravenous infusion into your vein (see How is Rybrevant administered?).
-Your healthcare provider will decide the time between doses as well as how many treatments you will receive.
+Rybrevant will be given to you by your healthcare provider as an intravenous infusion into your vein.
+Your healthcare provider will decide how frequently and for how long you will receive treatment.

-- It is usually given weekly initially then less frequently thereafter.
+- Rybrevant is usually given weekly for the first few doses, then less frequently thereafter.

-- Medicines such as an antihistamine, an antipyretic, and sometimes a glucocorticoid are usually given before each dose of Rybrevant to help reduce the risk of infusion-related reactions.
+- Pre-medication such as an antihistamine, an antipyretic, and sometimes a glucocorticoid are usually given before each dose of Rybrevant to help reduce the risk of infusion-related reactions.

 You may need frequent vision exams.